from small one page howto to huge articles all in one place

 RETURN VALUE

 On success, returns the kernel address at which the module will reside.
-On error, -1 is returned and errno is set appropriately.
+On error, -1 is returned and errno is set to indicate the error.

 ERRORS